openweb-nl/open-bank-mark/README.md

 ## <a id="scripts">Scripts</a>

 There are several scripts to automate things and thus making live easier.
+They are placed at the root level to not make them to complicated.
+Often they need multiple modules.
 * `clean.sh` stops and removes all used Docker container, it does not throw away the images
 * `loop.sh` takes a number and will (re)create the whole environment, and run a test x times.
 * `prepare.sh` is needed the first time before `restart.sh` can be used.
 It will get all the dependencies and build jar's.
 It needs leiningen, maven, sassc to be installed.